 This website includes material that can be made use of when designing the local language profile.
 The content and structure of the language profile are decided on locally.

 The language profile may consist of four interrelated parts:

 - a mapping of language skills

-- a mapping of language learning skills and language learning strategies;
+- a mapping of language learning skills and language learning strategies

-- samples of language skills
+- demonstrations of language proficiency

-Language profile in a nutshell
+The Language Profile in a nutshell

 In Language modules 1 and 6 (FINA5) and Language modules 1 and 5 (FINB14).
 However, we encourage the inclusion of a language profile as part of each course.